MyPureCloud/client-app-sdk/README.md

   - The create call will return an {integrationInstanceId}.

-  - Use the {integrationInstanceId} to configure the app.  __(Not all the properties/values are required.)__
+  - Use the {integrationInstanceId} to configure the app.

+  - You must provide the current version of the config as a `version` property to the PUT.
+For the first update, this will be `1`

+  - __(Not all of the following properties/values are required.)__

     ~~~
 PUT /api/v2/integrations/{integrationInstanceId}/config/current
 {
     "name": "Custom Application Name",
     "notes": "Optional Application Notes",
+    "credentials": {},
+    "version": {currAppConfigVersion},
     "properties" : {
         "url" : "https://mypurecloud.github.io/client-app-sdk/help.html",
-        "sandbox" : "allow-same-origin,allow-top-navigation,allow-forms,allow-popups,allow-scripts,allow-pointer-lock",
+        "sandbox" : "allow-forms,allow-modals,allow-popups,allow-presentation,allow-same-origin,allow-scripts",
         "displayModes": "widget,standalone"
     },
     "advanced": {